Perceptual Video Coding for Machines via Satisfied Machine Ratio Modeling: Experiments

-The SMR prediction error rate is straight given by the L1 loss during training and testing, but we also want to evaluate the coding performance improvement using the SMR model.
-In the real world, applications would expect compressed images and videos to have higher SMRs than a customizable threshold $T_{\text{SMR}}$.
-To achieve the target, the simplest way is to select a constant QP for the compression according to a known QP-and-average-SMR distribution.
-However, compressing with constant QPs cannot reach optimal results for every image because many of them can be compressed with larger QPs without violating the SMR target, which has been explained in section \ref{subsec:dataset study}.
-Therefore, we use predicted SMRs to increase compression efficiency for VCM in the following steps:
+The SMR prediction errors are straight given by the L1 loss during testing, \textit{i.e.} $|\Delta\text{SMR}|$.
+Additionally, to assess the potential for coding performance improvement using our SMR models, we consider real-world applications where the goal is to compress images and videos such that they achieve SMRs higher than a customizable threshold $T_{\text{SMR}}$.
+The intuitive method of attaining this target is to select a constant QP based on a known SMR distribution.
+However, this approach does not yield optimal results for every image, as many can tolerate higher QPs without violating the SMR target.
+Therefore, we use predicted SMRs to realize perceptual coding for general machines and improve the performance in the following steps: